react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 -------------------

-I'm also adding `monitor.canDrop()` query to my collecting function, and some overlay rendering code to the component:
+I'm also adding `monitor.canDrop()` to my collecting function, as well as some overlay rendering code to the component:

 -------------------
 ```js